Aliases for ADORA1 Gene

 GeneCards Summary for ADORA1 Gene

 ADORA1 (Adenosine A1 Receptor) is a Protein Coding gene.
-Diseases associated with ADORA1 include brain ischemia and ischemia.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include protein heterodimerization activity and G-protein beta/gamma-subunit complex binding.
-An important paralog of this gene is GPR119.
+Diseases associated with ADORA1 include Sleep Disorder and Pertussis.
+Among its related pathways are Signaling by GPCR and Sphingolipid signaling pathway.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and G protein-coupled receptor binding.
+An important paralog of this gene is ADORA2A.

 The A1 receptor is a member of the adenosine receptor group of G-protein-coupled receptors that also includes A2A, A2B and A3.
-They display high expression levels in the brain (cortex, cerebellum, hippocampus), dorsal horn of the spinal cord, eye, adrenal gland and atria.
-Lower expression levels are also found in the liver, kidney, skeletal muscle, adipose tissue, colon, testes, salivary glands and esophagus.
+A1 receptors display high expression levels in the brain (cortex, cerebellum, hippocampus), dorsal horn of the spinal cord, eye and atria.